Winner of ICO/Novartis Eye Research Bursary 2018-19

-Dr Emily Grennan has been awarded the ICO/Novartis Research Bursary for 2018-19.
+Dr Emily Grennan has been awarded the ICO/Novartis Research Bursary for 2018-19 for her research project 'Targeting Ocular Inflammation in Dry eye Disease with Novel MicroRNA-based Therapeutics'.

 The research focusing on ocular inflammation in dry eye disease will be carried out between the Royal Eye and Ear Hospital, Dublin and the Royal College of Surgeons Ireland as part of Dr Greenan’s PhD under the supervision of Professor Conor Murphy, Chair and Professor of Ophthalmology at the RCSI and Dr Joan Ní Gabhann at the Department of Ophthalmology and Molecular and Cellular Therapeutics, RCSI.